theforeman/foreman-ansible-modules/README.md

 After installing the RPM, you can use the modules in the same way as when they are installed directly from Ansible Galaxy.

+## Using the modules

+Please see [the Plugin Index](https://theforeman.org/plugins/foreman-ansible-modules/) for the list of plugins in the theforeman.foreman collection.
+You'll find examples on the individual plugin pages.

 ## Dependencies

 These dependencies are required for the Ansible controller, not the Foreman server.